 The cab driver repeated, “143 22nd Boulevard?”
 I said, “Yes.” although my eyes were glued to what I left behind.
 I was looking out the back window of the cab as William and his companion seemed smaller and smaller.
 “Ms. Ms. Fasten your seat belt!” the cab driver repeated several times, but I couldn’t look away.
 I saw the young woman rub William’s head as they turned and walked away.

 From the sudden jerk of the cab followed by its tires screeching, I turned to see headlights from an oncoming vehicle headed towards us.

-All of sudden I was sitting at my grandma’s bedside.
+All of a sudden I was sitting at my grandma’s bedside.
 I was very happy to see her.
 I stood up and wrapped my arms around her.
 She smiled and said, “Everything is up to you now Lock.”
 I was suddenly snapped back into the present as the fireman said, “Ma’am, try not to move.
 We’re doing everything we can to get you out of here.”

 I realized at that moment I was upside down in the turned-over cab, pinned between a lamppost and another vehicle.

 Behind the fireman, I could see something very familiar.
 The most stunning pair of Stilletos that I ever saw on the companion of William.
 They had what appeared to be diamonds that lined the heel and the strapped that looped her ankles.
 I remember seeing the moments ago as I was trying to left myself off the lobby floor of William’s apartment building.

-Next to those stylishstilletos where 2 pair of mail dress shoes.
+Next to those stylish stilettos where 2 pairs of mail dress shoes.
 Since my neighbor is a cop I knew those two sets of shoes belong to “Raleigh’s Fitness.”
-Next to the police I could make out William’s shoes.
-They were very unique shoes for a special occassion.
+Next to the police, I could make out William’s shoes.
+They were very unique shoes for a special occasion.